magomimmo/modern-cljs/doc/second-edition/tutorial-14.md

 nil
 ```

-As you see we hit last case.
+As you see we hit the last case.
 The value we passed for the
 `:source-paths` key is an anonymous function conjoining the
 `"test/cljc"` source directory to the previous value represented by
 the `%` symbol.